racheleckenrod/griefSupport/README.md

 so I did not push this code, but did a merge. now ill push to origin

 came over here to copy/paste this server.js file into main, as it was not up to par..

+this time I am returning to main after tracking down the route and bringing with me the contents of the index.html file that I think was missing from main